-I have been writing for at least thirty plus years starting with journaling and morphing into Soul Whispers.
+I have been writing for at over thirty-five years starting with journaling and morphing into Soul Whispers.
 I never proclaimed to be a writer.
 But journaling was a way to soothe my soul.
 Whispers came to me unannounced as I came to awake in the early morning hours.
 I grabbed a pen and paper and caught the words.
 Thus Soul Whispers was born.
 I cannot take credit for most of the writings.
 I feel more like a stenographer and I am thankful.

 I awoke one morning last week with one word reverberating in the fog of not yet being fully awake.
 The word was Ezekiel.
 That was so strange to me as that is one book in the bible I don’t remember knowing much about.
 Of course being who I am I had to search it out so I grabbed my bible and this is what it opened to: